 Dwight Hall at Yale has administered Fellowship-style programming for over fifty years, and administers several academic-year opportunities, such as the Dwight Hall Urban Fellows and Public School Interns.
 In the last five years, Dwight Hall has grown its Fellowship programming to include additional students through programs like the Community Mental Health Fellows or Community Response Fellows.
 All of these programs are designed for Yale undergraduates to have intensive experiences learning from New Haven community partners.

-Following these successful expansions, Dwight Hall is launching a new Fellowship program in 2022-2023 to target student leaders from Dwight Hall Member Groups that act as key partners for community organizations.
+Following these successful expansions, Dwight Hall is continuing a new Fellowship program launched in 2022-2023 to target student leaders from Dwight Hall Member Groups that act as key partners for community organizations.

 This program is designed to:

 - Increase the long-term commitment of students to a community partner organization.

 - Reduce barriers for students choosing community engagement leadership opportunities.

 Students will submit an application detailing a semester-long activity designed in collaboration with a community partner.
 Funding is limited and selection follows the criteria and preferences listed below.

 The work of Member Groups vary widely, therefore we have designed our eligibility criteria to be flexible.
 Applications that will be considered will: